 That’s a line in the song from a TV movie Alice in Wonderland that filled my childhood.
 I don’t mean I watched it all the time, although we did have it on tape, but anyone my age can probably quote a song or scene from it.
 Here’s a link to what I’m talking about and I’m very excited to find a video clip for your viewing pleasure!
 I haven’t heard this song in years!
 All the better for you to understand what song was in my head as I mixed and mixed the jam for hours!

-I kept the pot on a very low heat, stirring quite a bit at the beginning.
-Soon, it looked like the photo below.
-I found it amusing that the blackberries had dyed the apple to look like mini watermelons!
+- Keep the pot on a very low heat, stirring quite a bit at the beginning.

 Hey!
 Did you eat your jam straight away?
 Did you let it stand for a month?
 I didnt know you could eat it straight away… I havnt eaten mine yet… and I made it back in September!